datawiza-inc/wordpress-proxy-auth-plugin/README.md

-# Datawiza Proxy Auth Plugin
+# Proxy Auth Plugin

 ## Introduction

-The Datawiza Proxy Auth Plugin helps developers/DevOps/admins easily implement authentication and authorization for WordPress by using a JWT token provided by a reverse proxy.
+The Proxy Auth Plugin helps developers/DevOps/admins easily implement authentication and authorization for WordPress by using a JWT token provided by a reverse proxy.

 This could be employed to achieve SSO (OAUTH/OIDC and SAML) to a Cloud Identity Provider (e.g., Azure Active Directory, Okta, Auth0) by using an Identity-Aware Proxy, e.g., [Datawiza Access Broker](https://www.datawiza.com/access-broker) and [Google IAP](https://cloud.google.com/iap).